irontec/ivozprovider/doc/sphinx/administration_portal/client/vpbx/routing_endpoints/friends/remote_friends.rst

         the From header.

     DDI In
-        If set to 'Yes', use endpoint username in R-URI when calling this friend.
-If set to 'No', use called number instead.
+        If set to 'Yes', set destination (R-URI and To) to called DDI/number when calling to this endpoint.
+If set 'No', username used in Contact header of registration will be used, as specified in SIP RFC (friend name will be used for endpoints with direct connectivity).
+Defaults to 'Yes'.

     Enable T.38 passthrough
         If set to 'yes', this SIP endpoint must be a **T.38 capable fax sender/receiver**.
 IvozProvider